atlassian-labs/peerd/README.md

 # peerd

 peerd is an AWS VPC Peering Connection management tool.
-It creates full-meshes of VPCs from a yaml file, and manages the full lifecycle of creation, deletion and route table updates needed to make VPC peerings useful across accounts and regions.
+It creates full-meshes of VPCs peerings based on a simple yaml file, and manages the full lifecycle of creation, deletion and route table updates needed to make VPC peerings useful across accounts and regions.
 Contributions welcome.

 ```
  ./peerd.py --help